Auc7us/CS766/hw3_starter/Python/README.md

 ## Overview

-This document provides an overview of the programming assignment for the Computer Vision course, due on February 16, 2024.
-The assignment consists of a programming walkthrough and a programming challenge, focusing on image processing and object recognition techniques.
+This document provides an overview of the programming assignment for the Computer Vision course.
+The assignment consists of a programming walkthrough and a programming challenge, focusing on image processing and edge detection techniques.

 ## Setup and Requirements